 Ride the Waves of Change#4: Take care of yourself –

-Change brings in stress in your life, and stress takes energy.
-Don’t add to it.
+Change brings in stress in your life, and stress saps your energy.
 Set aside time for things that comfort you and bring you peace – get enough sleep, go for a walk, curl up with a book or listen to music.
 Replenish your energy levels and get fit to confront all challenges and demands on you to learn to live with uncertainty.

 Ride the Waves of Change #5: Look inwards and prepare for the next change –